 The Core Exclusion

 Under 26 U.S.C. § 1202(a), a taxpayer other than a corporation may exclude from gross income a percentage of the gain from the sale or exchange of qualified small business stock held for more than five years.
-For QSBS acquired after September 27, 2010, the exclusion is 100 percent of the eligible gain, subject to the per-issuer-per-shareholder cap.
+For QSBS acquired after September 27, 2010 and on or before July 4, 2025, the exclusion is 100 percent of the eligible gain after a five-year hold, subject to the per-issuer-per-shareholder cap.
+For stock acquired after July 4, 2025, the post-OBBBA tiered framework controls (50% at three years, 75% at four years, 100% at five years).

 The cap, set out in 26 U.S.C. § 1202(b)(1), is the greater of:

-• $10 million, reduced by the aggregate amount of eligible gain taken into account in prior taxable years on dispositions of QSBS issued by the same corporation, or
+- $10 million for stock acquired on or before July 4, 2025, or $15 million for stock acquired after July 4, 2025 (post-OBBBA, with inflation indexing beginning 2027), reduced by the aggregate amount of eligible gain taken into account in prior taxable years on dispositions of QSBS issued by the same corporation, or

 For a founder who acquired stock at par for very low basis, the $10 million prong is what controls.
 For a sponsor or institutional investor who put real money in, the 10x basis prong can produce a much larger exclusion.
 The taxpayer takes the greater of the two on a per-issuer basis.